LIO-GVM: an Accurate, Tightly-Coupled Lidar-Inertial Odometry with Gaussian Voxel Map

 Given that the matched correspondences are Gaussian distribution pairs, we aim to design a residual metric such that the second term in \eqref{eq_map} can represent both the distance and the variance disparity.
-Let's consider the weighted Mahalanobis distance presented as follow:
+Let's consider the weighted Mahalanobis distance presented as follows:

-where $m$ is the number of matched correspondences.
-The Mahalanobis distance is weighted by the similarity of the matched correspondences, ensuring that those with higher similarity and closer distance contribute more to the estimation process, which aligns with our objective.
-Thus, we recover the second term of \eqref{eq_map} back to the non-linear formulation, then equate it to \eqref{eq_weighted_md}.
-The resulting residual metric for $\left( {}^{G}\hat{\boldsymbol{\mu}}_j^n, {}^{G}\hat{\mathbf{C}}_j^n \right)$ would be:
+where $m$ is the number of matched correspondences, $\alpha \mathbf{I}$ ($\alpha > 0$) is a constant diagonal matrix to avoid the singularity issue.
+The Mahalanobis distance is weighted by the similarity of the matched correspondences, ensuring that the pairs with higher similarity and closer distance contribute more to the estimation process, which aligns with our objective.
+Adopting this formula, the resulting residual metric for $\left( {}^{G}\hat{\boldsymbol{\mu}}_j^n, {}^{G}\hat{\mathbf{C}}_j^n \right)$ would be: